Software Developer Skill Assessment: How to Hire the Best Software Engineer for Your Organization

 Algorithms and System Organization

-Your ideal software developer is strong in both algorithms and system organization.
+An ideal software developer is strong in both algorithms and system organization.
 They can effectively organize the data and determine the proper algorithms to solve problems quickly.

-Look for knowledge and experience of:
+Look for knowledge and experience in the following areas:

 • Database and computer architecture